1. After-effects of breast surgery

 Lymphoedema is swelling of the arm, hand, breast or chest area caused by a build-up of lymph fluid in the surface tissues of the body.

-It can occur as a result of damage to the lymphatic system, for example because of surgery or radiotherapy to the lymph nodes under the arm and surrounding area.
+It can occur as a result of damage to the lymphatic system, for example because of surgery or radiotherapy to the under the arm and surrounding area.

-Your wound should heal within six to eight weeks.
+Your wound should heal within 6 to 8 weeks.

 In some cases, the affected area will always feel different.